chenx/PiBBS/README.md

 History
 -----

-Development initiated in Summer 2013 as a forum for <a href="http://homecox.com">homecox.com</a>.
+Development first initiated in Summer 2013 as a forum for <a href="http://homecox.com">homecox.com</a>.
 It stopped for a while, and was picked up again in Summer 2014.

 License